-A roadmap communicates the why and what behind what you’re building.
+A product roadmap is a high-level visual summary that maps out the vision and direction of your product offering over time.
+A product roadmap communicates the why and what behind what you’re building.
 It’s a guiding strategic document as well as a plan for executing the strategy.
-A roadmap is a high-level visual summary that maps out the vision and direction of your product offering over time.

 Ideally, your roadmap should convey the strategic direction for your product.
 And it should also tie back to the strategy for the company.
 Within that framework, of course, is the general order of what you’ll be building.